 The painting was instead displayed in a different exhibition held in 1863 called the Salon des Refuses (the “exhibition of the refused”), open to the 3,200 works that had been rejected by the Salon’s jury.

 The painting received a hostile reaction from both the public and reviewers.
 The public attended the Salon des Refuses in droves to mock and laugh at the work.
 And reviewers said that it was so lacking in finesse that it could have been painted with a “floor mop”, that the figures reminded one reviewer of marionettes, and that the work was nothing more than a “young man’s practical joke”.

 The problem was that the painting was not art as the French knew it.
 It did not depict Greek mythology, Roman history or a religious scene.
 And it was not produced using fine blended brush strokes that produced a near-photographic effect.
 Instead it used bold colours, broad un-blended brush strokes, and depicted a risqué modern scene.

 The French would not come to appreciate such paintings for another two or three decades.

 As for the work, it has a striking nude female in the foreground chatting with two well-dressed young men.
 Another female bathes in the mid-ground.
 The four figures are depicted under a fairly coarsely painted canopy of leaves.

 The eye is immediately drawn to the nude, but closer inspection raises a number of questions.
-Why are the men fully clothed?
-Why is the bathing female figure clothed whereas the reclining female is naked?
+Why are the men fully clothed when the woman is naked?
+Is she a prostitute?
+Why is the bathing female figure clothed?
+What is she doing (washing her feet, fishing ...)?
 Does the painting have a real problem with perspective?